At this time, SCE will only be accepting applications for the Charge Ready waitlist for sites that are in state-designated Disadvantaged Communities.

 If the Charging Infrastructure and Rebate program sounds right for you, take action and apply today.

-Beginning September 1, new program applications are temporarily being added to a waitlist.
-An update will be provided January 2023.
+Beginning September 1, 2022, new program applications are temporarily being added to a waitlist.
+At this time, we will only be accepting applications in Disadvantaged Communitieson the waitlist.

 We are here to empower you with the information you need as a green energy leader.
 Explore our resources to familiarize yourself with other Charge Ready Program offerings.